 While some may argue it is just a fountain, the Trevi Fountain is one that is famous and well recognised throughout the world.
 It is worth a visit (even in the crazy busy peak holiday season) just to marvel at the finely sculpted fountain and the intricate detail that went into creating such a masterpiece.
 But of course like most things in Ancient Rome, the Trevi Fountain was also functional, responsible for providing a water source to the city of Rome.
-Those Romans sure were exceptional plumbers, I bet you they could repair your drain with their eyes closed, before there was such a thing.

 These days it is popular for tourists to come and throw coins in the fountain.
 Coins are to be thrown using your right hand, over your left shoulder.
 By doing so, it is said you will return to Rome.
 But if you are seeking love, throw a second coin and a third if you wish to hear wedding bells.

 An interesting fact though, each night the coins of the day are collected and used to fund a local charity, providing charge cards to purchase groceries for the needy.
 With a daily average of around 3000 euros thrown into the fountain each day, this is a substantial amount of donations towards the charity… and yes, it is a crime to steal from the Trevi!